Kanika1201/Vendor-Qualification-System/README.md

 ### Why use a threshold of ≥ 0.6?

-I chose a similarity threshold of ≥ 0.6 because, in semantic vectors (e.g., SBERT embeddings), values above 0.6 typically indicate strong contextual relevance.
+I chose a similarity threshold of ≥ 0.6 because, in semantic vectors, values above 0.6 typically indicate strong contextual relevance.
 Lower thresholds (e.g., 0.4–0.5) returned weak and irrelevant matches, and higher ones (> 0.7) filtered out too many candidates.
 0.6 struck a good balance during testing, ensuring vendors had at least one semantically relevant feature.